How often do you change your sheets?

 These gorgeous sheets are available at Manchester Collection!

 The nasty bacteria is more likely to become an issue between one and two weeks on your sheets.

 Dr Tierno reckons that all the elements in your sheets can contain additional bacteria and dirt, and set can contain trace amounts of excrement and even the nasty, potentially lethal bug, E.coli.

 Gives a whole new meaning to the term death bed.

-While the idea of them can make you want to spew, it’s even worse than that.
+While their idea can make you want to spew, it’s even worse than that.
 Their poo triggers allergies and asthma.
 Around 18 to 30 per cent of people might be allergic to dust mites.

 A 2015 poll by Yahoo of 1,187 people found that that 44 per cent of women said they wash their sheets and change their pillows once a week, 32 per cent said twice a month and 16 per cent said just once a month.

-Even if you’re washing your sheets weekly, you still could be sleeping in a whole heap of filth.
-After a period of time, gravity allows the particles and bacteria to seep into your pillows and mattress.
+Even if you’re washing and change your sheets weekly, you still could be sleeping in a whole heap of filth.
+After some time, gravity allows the particles and bacteria to seep into your pillows and mattress.

-You could throw your mattress out, or you could just simply use a mattress protecter to stop the bacteria accumulating in the mattress.
+You could throw your mattress out, or you could simply use a mattress protector to stop the bacteria from accumulating in the bed.
 It will also keep anything in the mattress that’s already there and act as a barrier between you and the filthy germs you spawned.
 You should wash the mattress and pillow protectors at least every few months.

-So if it’s been a while, maybe you’ve got a sudden urge to do some laundry now?
+So if it’s been a while, maybe you’ve got a sudden urge to do some laundry and change your sheets now?